realmocaccino/jauntyslider/README.md

 ```

 ## No Dependencies
 You read that right!
-No jQuery.
-No dependencies at all.<br>
+No dependencies at all 🙂.<br>

 ## Install
-In order to be able to use Jauntyslider, [download the zip file](https://github.com/realmocaccino/jauntyslider/archive/master.zip) then include the css and javascript files in your document:
+In order to use Jauntyslider, [download the zip file](https://github.com/realmocaccino/jauntyslider/archive/master.zip), extract it, then include both css and javascript files in your HTML:

 ```html
 <link href="dist/css/jauntyslider.min.css" rel="stylesheet">